apache/arrow-julia/README.md

 This is a pure Julia implementation of the [Apache Arrow](https://arrow.apache.org) data standard.
 This package provides Julia `AbstractVector` objects for referencing data that conforms to the Arrow standard.
 This allows users to seamlessly interface Arrow formatted data with a great deal of existing Julia code.

+Please see this [document](https://arrow.apache.org/docs/memory_layout.html) for a description of the Arrow memory layout.

 ## Installation
 For now this package is not registered, so do
 ```julia